-TRUMA SPACE HEATER
+TRUMATIC S3002 SPACE HEATER

 The Trumatic S3002 is a liquid gas heater with automatic igniter and thermostat.
-It is fitted beneath the wardrobe and incorporates the Trumavent fan for efficient distribution of the blown warm air supply.
-Depending on the exact model, Truma Ultraheat may also be fitted.
+It is fitted beneath the wardrobe.
+As an option, the Truma Ultraheat may be specified at the time of ordering.
 This thermostatically controlled mains heating unit is attached to the rear of the S3002, and operating instructions follow this section.

-- a = Control knob - b = Integrated control panel for Trumavent fan - c = Automatic ignitor with battery compartment - d = Flame observation window - e = Name plate (identifiable by removal of front casing) - f = Thermostat probe
+- a = Control knob - b = Integrated control panel for Ultraheat fan - c = Automatic ignitor with battery compartment - d = Flame observation window - e = Name plate (identifiable by removal of front casing) - f = Thermostat probe